eth-sri/mathconstruct/README.md

 Ensure Docker runs in rootless mode.
 You can enable Python-Augmented Reasoning in the config file.

 ## Reproducing results
-Raw results can be obtained by downloading the zip folder from (https://files.sri.inf.ethz.ch/mathconstruct/logs.zip)[https://files.sri.inf.ethz.ch/mathconstruct/logs.zip] and extracting the results in this folder.
+Raw results are stored in `logs/`.
 Analyze results with:
 ```bash
 uv run python src/scripts/analyze.py --run logs/example-run
 ```